nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-bulk-document-importer.md

 N/A: no default value, the parameter is required.

+## Listeners/Event Handlers

+When importing with a sidecar metadata (see below), the default importer first creates a document with the title (and the file when importing the leaf), _then_ applies the metadata.
+This means the `about to create` and `document created` events triggered during importation will have their fields set to `null` (or set to their default values, if any).
+It is only in the `before document modification` and/or `document modified` events that the fields will be set.

+Also, the importer triggers the `documentImportedWithPlatformImporter` event once the document has been imported and fully set up.
+This event would be a good place to setup related fields/behaviors while being certain all the data has been set.

+If the configuration has listeners handling these events, then it must be careful, for example when testing if a field is `null` in `about to create` and/or `document created`.
+Depending on the context (creation by the importer _vs_ creation in the UI for example) it may be normal or not to have a field whose value is `null`.

 ## Extend

 You can easily write your own importer, extending the  [`org.nuxeo.ecm.platform.importer.base.GenericMultiThreadedImporter`](http://community.nuxeo.com/api/nuxeo/release-8.2/javadoc/org/nuxeo/ecm/platform/importer/base/class-use/GenericMultiThreadedImporter.html) class.